Generic selectors

-Brighton and Hove Albion have well and truly established themselves on the Premier League landscape.
-Since they gained promotion to the top-flight of English football back in 2017, the Seagulls have consolidated, strengthened and soared, to the extent that they experienced their first-ever European campaign in the 2023/24 season.
+Brighton and Hove Albion have established themselves well and truly in the Premier League landscape.
+Since they gained promotion to the top flight of English football back in 2017, the Seagulls have consolidated, strengthened and soared to the extent that they experienced their first-ever European campaign in the 2023/24 season.

 This relative success has been delivered thanks to a resurgent club led by owner Tony Bloom, underpinned by an excellent recruitment model and a series of good choices on and off the pitch.